oluwatobiss/nextra-gtag-demo/README.md

-# Nextra + Gtag Demo
+# How to Add Google Analytics to a Nextra Website

-This is a demo site showing how to add google analytics to a [Nextra](https://nextra.site) website.
+This demo site shows how to add Google Analytics to a [Nextra](https://nextra.site) website.

 ## Usage